 Photo Credit: Courtney Walker Smith

 To combat cold weather and keep guests socially distanced, Glass House Winery installed nine private tables with propane heaters, three large outdoor patio heaters, and a traditional wood burning fire pit that is available for walk-in seating.
 The winery is open 12-5:30pm Wednesday, Thursday, Saturday, and Sunday, and on Friday from 12-9pm.
-Groups are limited to ten people or less with the current COVID-19 restrictions.

 Early Mountain Vineyards—Madison